wonjinjeong/yujinjung.github.io/README.md

+# Yujin`s Blog

+This is a Jekyll blog created by using [the HPSTR theme](https://github.com/mmistakes/hpstr-jekyll-theme)

+---

-## Getting Started
+## License

-HPSTR takes advantage of SCSS and data files to make customizing easier.
-This theme requires Jekyll 3.x and will not work with older versions properly.

-To learn how to install and use this theme check out the [Setup Guide](https://mmistakes.github.io/hpstr-jekyll-theme/theme-setup/) for more information.
+This theme is free and open source software, distributed under the [The MIT License](https://github.com/mmistakes/hpstr-jekyll-theme/blob/master/LICENSE).
+So feel free to to modify this theme to suit your needs.